vgopal02/CoffeeQuiz/README.md

 -  Testing has been done to ensure that all pages are linking correctly.

--  Friends and family members  across global locations ( US, India, Singpore and UK) have been asked to review the site and document any bugs and/or user experience issues.
+-  Friends and family members  across global locations  have been asked to review the site and document any bugs and/or user experience issues.

+### Known Bugs

+On some smaller mobile devices longer option choices in the quiz section overlap into the next option.
+As there are only two such questions with longer answer options font sizes on smaller devices have not been reduced beyond 16px.
+An option to resolve the problem being considered is to extend the size of the answers option choice box in smaller screens.

 ## Deployment